On this page

 Multiple types of Okta inline hooks

 Okta defines several different types of inline hooks.
 Each type of inline hook makes it possible to customize a different Okta process flow.
-All the types share the same general syntax for requests and responses sent between Okta and the external service, but each differs in the specifics of the JSON objects that are sent and received.
+All the types share a general syntax for requests and responses sent between Okta and the external service.
+But each inline hook differs in the specifics of the JSON objects that are sent and received.
 When implementing your external service, you need to develop your code according to the details of the particular type of hook you intend to use.

 Currently supported types